Cineworld H1 earnings preview: can the cinema chain recover?

 Cineworld shares have recovered somewhat since hitting a pandemic-low on March 17, when it traded at just 21.38p.
 Shares have more than doubled in value to trade at around 43.75p today, but they remain more than 80% below the 220p price it demanded at the start of 2020.
 For comparison, the FTSE 250 has recovered 31% since hitting a low in March and remains 24% lower than the start of the year.

 The release of Cineworld’s H1 results will undoubtedly be a trigger moment for shares.
-You can speculate as to whether you think Cineworld shares will rise and buy (go long) or, if you think they will fall, sell (go short) using either CFDs or spread bets.
+You can speculate as to whether you think Cineworld shares will rise and buy (go long) or, if you think they will fall, sell (go short) using CFDs.

 - Create an IG trading account or log in to your existing account

 - Enter ‘Cineworld’ or its ticker, ‘CINE.L’ in the search bar and select it

 - Click on ‘buy’ or ‘sell’ in the deal ticket

 If you want to try your trading strategy risk-free then why not try an IG demo account?

 Learn of all the ways to trade with IG